 Blue: the best colour for efficiency in the office

-Plenty of research show that blue is the favoured colour in the workplace as it is said to be the ultimate colour to promote wellbeing and efficiency.
+Plenty of research has shown that blue is the favoured colour in the workplace as it is said to be the ultimate colour to promote wellbeing and efficiency.
 According to the research by Lund University, a room that is painted blue is especially beneficial for those who work in a fast-paced and demanding job.
 This is because blue is a harmonious colour that is stress relieving and does not disturb the focus of the brain, resulting in more efficient work being delivered.

 However, it’s important to use the colour blue carefully in the office as some people find certain shades of blue a little depressing and sad.
 If a blue shade is too ‘cold’, it could make the office feel less inviting.
 This can leave employees feeling less comfortable and will instead hinder productivity.